Motivic invariant of real polynomial functions and Newton polyhedron: Recovering the weights

-However, in order to recover the weights, it will be enough to concentrate the study on some specific part of the zeta function.
-Actually, it is enough to recover the integers $p_1,p_2$ and $p_3$ from the zeta function of $f$.
+However, in order to recover the weights of $f$, it will be enough to concentrate the study on some specific parts of the zeta function.
+Actually, it is enough to recover the integers $p_1,p_2$ and $p_3$, together with $m_f(v)$, from the zeta function of $f$ since $w_i=m_f(v)/p_i$ for $i=1,2,3$.
 Note that we already recover the multiplicity of $f$, that is $p_1$, as the order of the zeta function.
-Moreover we know from proposition \ref{signh} how to recover the sign of $h(v)$.
+Moreover we know from Proposition \ref{signh} how to recover the sign of $h(v)$.

 In the particular case of $h(v)<0$ the function $f$ has only \textit{simple} singularities in the sense of Arnold \cite{Arnold} and we already know how to recover the weights from \cite{simple}.
-In the general situation, if $h(v)\geq 0$ we obtain $L_e(f)$ by proposition \ref{propLe} which is equal to $1-\frac{1}{p_1}-\frac{1}{p_2}-\frac{1}{p_3}$.
-It is therefore sufficient to find $p_2$ in order to recover all the weights.